- Ambulance bills

-If your child was injured in a serious car accident due to the negligence of another, our Chicago car accident lawyers help you pursue the compensation you deserve for your expenses.
+If your child suffers from injuries from a serious crash due to the negligence of another, our Chicago child car accident lawyers can help.
+We will pursue the compensation and justice you and your child deserve.
 Call us at (312) 924-7575 to speak to an attorney for free.

-Anyone can be injured in a car accident but some people are more likely than others to sustain harm.
+Anyone can suffer injury in a car accident, but some people are more likely than others to sustain harm.
 Among all age groups, children involved in car accidents are particularly prone to suffering injuries in a crash even when the proper precautions are utilized.

-- In 2016, children aged 18 and under accounted for approximately 23 percent of the national population.
+- As of 2016, children aged 18 and under account for approximately 23 percent of the national population.

-- With 74 million children in 2016, it is not surprising that increased attention has been placed on child safety while traveling in cars.
+- With 74 million children living in the U.S. in 2016, it is not surprising that there has been greater attention regarding child safety while traveling in cars.

 - Motor vehicle collisions continue to be the leading cause of death among children age 4 and ages 11-14.

-- In 2016, 723 children who were 12 or younger were killed in motor vehicle crashes.
+- 723 children who were 12 or younger were killed in motor vehicle crashes in 2016.

 - Each year, more than 618,000 children ages 0-12 ride in vehicles without the use of a child safety seat or booster seat, at least some of the time.